valeriansaliou/node-sales-tax/README.md

 _👋 You use sales-tax and you want to be listed there?
 [Contact me](https://valeriansaliou.name/)._

+## Last changes

+The version history can be found on the [CHANGELOG.md file](https://github.com/valeriansaliou/node-sales-tax/blob/master/CHANGELOG.md).

+_As this library is SemVer-compatible, any breaking change would be released as a MAJOR version only.
+Non-breaking changes and features are released as MINOR.
+Tax rate updates are released as PATCH._

 ## How to install?

 Include `sales-tax` in your `package.json` dependencies.